-167. In the unlikely event that the GMO reverts to the wild type phenotype by mutation or homologous recombination, it could cause a similar disease to the wild type strain.
+168. In the unlikely event that the GMO reverts to the WT phenotype by mutation or homologous recombination, it could cause a similar disease to the WT strain.
 As with pertussis infection, this disease would be more serious to unvaccinated and immunocompromised individuals.
 However, as mentioned in Chapter 1, Section 3.3.4, majority of the Australian population is vaccinated.
 This is not expected to increase the disease burden and can be readily treated by antibiotics available in Australia.

-168. As mentioned in Risk Scenario 1, B. pertussis is a human pathogen and is unlikely to cause harm in animals.
+169. As mentioned in Risk Scenario 1, B. pertussis is a human pathogen and is unlikely to cause harm in animals.